-Let’s be real, your team’s best information probably lives in two different worlds.
+Let's be real, your team's best information probably lives in two different worlds.
 Your product and engineering folks are building beautiful, detailed guides in Notion.
-At the same time, your customer support team is on the front lines, juggling a never-ending stream of questions in Zendesk.
+At the same time, your customer support team is on the front lines, managing a steady stream of questions in Zendesk.

-The real challenge is finding a Notion Zendesk connection that genuinely makes your support team’s life easier, not just adds another tool to their plate.
-In this guide, we’ll look at what each platform does best, walk through the common ways people try to connect them (and why those methods usually miss the mark), and show you a smarter, AI-powered way to finally bridge the gap.
+The real opportunity is finding a Notion Zendesk connection that genuinely supports your team's workflow.
+In this guide, we’ll look at what each platform does best, walk through the common ways to connect them, and show you how an AI-powered approach can further bridge the gap.

 What's the Notion Zendesk stack?